BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 ### Configuration

-There are several categories you can use to customize various aspects of the mod, when loaded into FilterTool/BLCMM:
+There are several categories you can use to customize various aspects of the mod, when loaded into BLCMM:

 * **Legendary Loot Pool Improvements**: This section improves the global legendary pool by adding all uniques and glitch uniques.
 (There are only two Glitch